Higher-Order Interactions and Their Duals Reveal Synergy and Logical Dependence beyond Shannon-Information

-Finding such minimal Markov blankets is hard.
-I fact, since it requires testing each possible conditional dependency between the variables, I claim (without proof) it is \textit{causal-discovery}-hard, \ie it is at least as computationally complex as constructing a causal DAG consistent with the joint probability distribution, if such a graph exists.\\

-The Markov blankets are not only a computational trick -- in theory, only variables that are in each other's Markov blanket can share a nonzero interaction.
-To see this, first note that the property of being in a variable's Markov blanket is symmetric: \begin{proposition}{(Symmetry of Markov blankets)} Let $X$ be a set of variables with joint distribution $p(X)$.
-Let $A \in X$ and $B \in X$ such that $A \neq B$.
-Denote the minimal Markov blanket of $X$ by $\text{MB}_X$.
-Then $A \in \text{MB}_B \iff B \in \text{MB}_A$, and we say that $A$ and $B$ are Markov-connected. \end{proposition} \begin{proof} Let $Y = X \setminus \{A, B\}$.
-Then
+Markov blankets are not only a computational trick; in theory, only variables that are in each other's Markov blanket can share a nonzero interaction.
+To~illustrate this, first note that the property of being in a variable's Markov blanket is symmetric: \begin{Proposition}[symmetry of Markov blankets] Let $X$ be a set of variables with joint distribution $p(X)$ and let $A \in X$ and $B \in X$ such that $A \neq B$.
+We denote the minimal Markov blanket of $X$ by $\text{MB}_X$.
+Then, $A \in \text{MB}_B \iff B \in \text{MB}_A$, and~we can say that $A$ and $B$ are Markov-connected. \end{Proposition} \begin{proof} Let $Y = X \setminus \{A, B\}$.
+Then,